Introducing Ratapiko Dorpers

 The average weight of our White Dorper ewes at mating is 60kgs liveweight.
 To perform on hill country they have to have good feet.
 We use a simple foot score system of 1-10, 10 being best .To get a score of 8 a sheep has to get to 2 years old without any foot trimming.
 To get a 9 they need to be 3 years old without foot trimming.
 We have found lambs foot scored at 8 months old mainly held that score when done 8 months later.

-Our lambs are eye muscle scanned at about the 150 day stage by Chris Spark, accredited scanner .He also scans for skin thickness.
+Our lambs are eye muscle scanned at about the 150 day stage by Chris Spark, accredited scanner .He also scans for IMF or intramuscularl fat.
+One of our 18 month old rams tested 5 ,the top ranking.
 The results go into SIL indexes.
 Our policy is to be open and honest.
 We believe sheep should be shown or sold in natural condition.
 Dorpers are supposed to be a shedding breed so why hide their ability to shed by shearing them.

 Also foot trimming should be banned.
 It just means more disappointed buyers who find their sheep have bad feet after a few months.